luised94/lab_utils/STICKY_NOTES.md

 I think I should implement logging and then perform the reorganization into functions and scripts with updated logging.
 Not super sure about the tests for each function or file but I guess that means I dont understand it enough.
 Maybe quick runs using repl to get it to usable spot and then systematic test construction.

+## 2024-10-23
+Debating about where load and output type functions.
+I think load should go in file operations whole modify and output should go in table operations (or anything else that is being outputted.).
+This references the object that is being acted on.
+You load the file.
+You output the table.
+If there is confusion about this because it requires, two things then it is likely that we should refactor it.
+Will mark scripts files at the top to denote that I moved the functions to their respective files.
+Hmm.
+It seems that separation of concerns also applies to testing.